fahdi/dt-the7-child/README.md

 For detailed operational guidance and troubleshooting, refer to the included documentation within the plugin folder.

 ## Support
-For support and further inquiries, contact [Your Contact Information].
+For support and further inquiries, contact info@fahdmurtaza.com.

-## License
-The Dynamic Membership Assigner plugin is licensed under [License Name].

 ## Acknowledgements
 Thanks to the WordPress community and Paid Memberships Pro team for their support and resources.